SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Headpose_detection.md

 ```

 ### Use identified face for head pose detection
-Clip the identified Faces and send inference request for identifying head pose
+Clip the identified Faces and send inference request for detecting head pose
 - Replace **#TODO: HeadPose Detection 3** with the following line of code

 ```cpp